Bealby/Milestone-Project-2/README.md

 #### MAIN PAGE

-**Navigation Bar**
+**Navigation Bar:**

 - **Desktop:** The colour theme of light khaki, `rgb(209, 200, 171, 1)`, is used for the background of the `navbar` with a thumbnail potrait of Jack Fairfield, indented from the left.
 Next to which is the name `Jack Fairfield` with a small heading underneath, titled `War Diaries`.
 This helps describe the topic of the Website and can be clicked to take you back to the initial page of `index.html`.

-    There are then three main links, `Home`, `Bio`, and `Maps` indented from the right (the three main sections of the Website).
+    There are then three main links, `Home`, `Bio`, and `Maps` indented from the right(the three main sections of the Website).
 When hovered over by the mouse, they become responsive with the colour changing to a light grey colour, `rgb(116,111,120,1)`.
 This ensures an intuitive reaction to click.

 - **Smaller Devices:**
     For tablets and mobiles the text is reduced in size using `Media Queries`.